Sainz Wins Dakar First Stage, Bike Champion Sunderland Crashes Out - UrduPoint

 "We lost just under a minute due to navigation, but it was no big deal, so it was a good special for us.

-"Tomorrow we will be second on the road, which is probably not a great place to be if you want to attack, but.

-.."
-Defending champion Nasser al-Attiyah is an already daunting seven minutes behind Sainz but at least he is still in the race.
+"Tomorrow we will be second on the road, which is probably not a great place to be if you want to attack."
+Defending champion Nasser al-Attiyah is already seven minutes behind Sainz.

 There will be a new winner of the motorbike category as 2022 champion Sam Sunderland came to grief on the 52nd kilometre of the 368km ride down the west coast of Saudi Arabia.